Rainbow lorikeet: Taxonomy

-The rainbow lorikeet was formally listed in 1788 by the German naturalist Johann Friedrich Gmelin under the binomial name Psittacus moluccanus.
-Gmelin cited the French polymath Georges-Louis Leclerc, Comte de Buffon who in 1779 had published a description of "La Perruche à Face Bleu" in his Histoire Naturelle des Oiseaux.
-The species was illustrated as the "Peluche des Moluques" and as the "Perruche d'Amboine".
+The rainbow lorikeet was formally listed in 1788 by German naturalist Johann Friedrich Gmelin under the binomial name Psittacus moluccanus.
+Gmelin cited French polymath Georges-Louis Leclerc, Comte de Buffon, who in 1779 had published a description of "La Perruche à Face Bleue" in his Histoire Naturelle des Oiseaux.
+The species was illustrated as the "Perruche d'Amboine" and as the "Perruche des Moluques".
 Gmelin was misled and coined the specific epithet moluccanus as he believed the specimens had come from the Moluccas.
 The type locality was changed to Botany Bay in Australia by Gregory Mathews in 1916.
-The rainbow lorikeet is now placed in the genus Trichoglossus that was introduced in 1826 by the English naturalist James Francis Stephens.
+The rainbow lorikeet is now placed in the genus Trichoglossus that was introduced in 1826 by English naturalist James Francis Stephens.